A micro wedding could be your dream wedding.

 Yes and no. Both bespoke (like custom micro wedding packages in Northern California) weddings and intimate weddings can feature a very small group of people.
 Both include flowers, a cake, a photographer, and so forth.
 Both offer the choice of simply a ceremony and nothing more.

-And check this out; a wedding at Mountain House Estate in Sonoma’s wine country can be a tiny and bespoke wedding at the same time.
+And check this out; a wedding at Mountain House Estate in Sonoma’s wine country can simultaneously be a tiny and bespoke wedding.
 For example, you can invite 10 of your fave family members and friends and treat them to a wine tasting after your ceremony or a full-course meal in a gloriously intimate setting.

 Small Wedding in the Bay Area